ClimateImpactLab/energy-code-release-2020/0_make_dataset/climate/README.md

 ## Definitions of the Climate Variables we use in our analysis:

-Below we describe the climate variable transformations we perform at the grid cell level before calculating a pop weighted average across space and summing across days.
+Below we describe the climate variable transformations we perform at the grid cell level and each transformations variable name in the country x year climate dataset.

-* temp*_GMFD
+[This section needs to be filled out.. waiting for paper language to get updated so can swip it]

+* temp1_GMFD, temp2_GMFD, temp3_GMFD, and temp4_GMFD
     * These variables are polynomials of the daily average temperature.
-For example, temp2_GMFD refers to the second order polynomial of pixel level daily average temperature (summed to the year by country level).
+For example, temp2_GMFD is a pop-weighted average of a second order polynomial of pixel level daily average temperature for a given country summed to the year.
     These variables are referred to in the paper as $` T^k_{jt} `$, where `k` is polynomial order, `j` is country, and `t` is year.
-* precip*_GMFD
+* precip1_GMFD, precip2_GMFD
     * Similarly, these terms are polynomials of precipitation.
 They are reffered to in the paper as $` P^k_{jt} `$.
 * polyAbove*_GMFD
     *
 * polyBelow*_GMFD

 * cdd20_TINV_GMFD
-    * outlined in section A.7 of the appendix
-To capture the role of climate-driven adaptation, the CDD and HDD measures are interacted with temperature and its square over the respective temperature ranges for which they hold adaptive signicance.
-Specically, we allow the CDD measure to modu- late the energy consumption response on days where the average temperature is at least 20 C. Conversely, the HDD measure is allowed to modulate the energy consumption response on days where the average temperature is below 20 C. Figure A.6 provides graphical intuition for this split interaction on either side of 20 C. In order to model this type of interaction eect when energy consumption data are annual rather than daily, it is necessary to exploit information on the number of days in a year where the average temperature is  20 C and < 20 C. For this purpose, we construct the variables ITjd20 and ITjd<20, which denote the share of country j's population experiencing an average temperature on day d that is  20 C and < 20 C, respectively.12
-* hdd20_*_GMFD

-* cdd20_GMFD
     * Cooling degree days, which are defined in Appendix section A.7, and are written in the paper with notation $`\bar{CDD}`$
-* hdd20_GMFD
+* hdd20_TINV_GMFD
     * Heating degree days, which are defined in Appendix section A.7, and are written in the paper with notation $`\overline(HDD)`$